cqfn/0capa/README.md

 ```
 Here is a full list of all commands, in alphabetic order.
 #### Hello
 Sort of a "ping".
-Post `@0capa-beta hello` and expect an immediate answer from Rultor (well, within 60 seconds).
+Post `@0capa-beta hello` and expect an immediate answer from 0capa (well, within 60 seconds).
 If you don't get an answer, there is something wrong with Rultor.
 Feel free to post a bug to our issue tracker.

 #### Status
 Checks the status of currently running analyze in project.
 Just post `@0capa-beta status` and see what 0capa says, like detailed information about mode;